raspberrypilearning/weather-station-guide/temp-probe.md

 1. Locate the socket on the air sensor board labelled Temperature Probe

-2. The Temperature probe can be directly connected into this socket.
+2. The temperature probe can be directly connected into this socket.

 ## Sample Code